Synopsis:

 My Review:

 I'd have to say that with these past few reads, I've been on a roll 🎲.
 This is the third book in a row that I've rated a 5/5.
-Hope had a problem with hanging on to her past.
-She wanted people to know she was still down and remember the old days.
-She wanted everyone to feel like they could have chance after chance.
+Hope wanted people to know she was still down and remembered the old days.
+She wanted to give everyone multiple chances.
 There's nothing wrong with that, but you have to become more aware of those things when you have a family.
-Had she listened to her husband and started cutting some people off, maybe things wouldn't have turned out how they did.
+Had she listened to her husband and started cuttin' people off, things wouldn't have turned out how they did.
 Although six years of her life were taken from her, it ended up benefitting her in the end.
-While she was in there she was forced to think about the people she wanted to hang on to.
+It forced her to think about who she needed to cut ties with.

 Comments